andersonbtt/ocp-java-se-11-developer/02-java-building-blocks/JavaBuildingBlocks.md

 All Java objects are stored in your program memory's heap.
 The heap, which is also referred to as the free store, represents a large pool of unused memory allocated to your Java application.
 The heap may be quite large, dependeing on your environment, but there is always a limit to its size.
 After all, there's no such thing as a computer with infinite memory.
 If yout program keeps insatntiating objects and leaving them on the heap, eventually it will run out of memory and crash.

+### Garbage Collection in Other Languages

+One of the distinguished characteristics of Java since its very first version is that it automatically performs garbage collection for you.
+In fact, other than removing references to an object, there's very little you can do to control garbage collection directly in Java.

+While garbage collection is pretty standard in most programming languages now, some languages, such as C, do not have automatic garbage collection.
+When a developer finishes using an object in memory, they have to manually deallocate it so the memory can be reclaimed and reused.

+Failure to properly handle garbage collection can lead to catastrophic performance and security problems, the most common of which is for an application to run out of memory.
+Another similar problem, though, is if secure data like credit card number stays in memory long after it is used and is able to be read by other programs.
+Luckily, Java handles a lot of these complexes issues for you.